 - An Apprenticeship Incentivisation Scheme that provides €2,000 to employers taking on new apprentices.

 - Recruitment subsidies of up to €7,500 over two years to support the hiring of employees aged under 30.

 - The Back to Work Enterprise Allowance and Back to Education Allowance which will be made available to people currently in receipt of the PUP.

 - 10,000 additional work placement and experience scheme places will be available for those unemployed over six months.

 Need our help?

-If you would like further complimentary advice on the “July Job Stimulus” from an expert, our advisors are ready to take your call any time day or night.
-Call us on 1890 252 923 or request a callback by filling in the form on the right.
+For further complimentary advice on the “July Job Stimulus” from an expert, call us any time day or night on 1890 252 923 or request a callback here.